spentbliss/doom-one/README.md

-# doom-one
+# Doom-One
-doom-one theme for helix
+Doom-one theme for Helix editor, but no light theme because I'm not INSANE!